JCKodel/kfx_dependency_injection/README.md

 ### `ServiceNotRegisteredException`

-This exception is thrown by `getRequiredService` when it requires a service that was not registered and also by `unregister` method, if `throwsExceptionIfNotRegistered` argument is `true` (which is `false` by default).
+This exception is thrown by `getRequiredService` when it requires a service that was not registered and also by `unregister` method if `throwsExceptionIfNotRegistered` argument is `true` (which is `false` by default).

 ### `ServiceInvalidInferenceException`